vega/.github/project-docs/GOVERNANCE.md

 Maintainers have write access and can push directly to branches on GitHub.
 Maintainers also have access to specific developer channels on Slack.

 To become a Maintainer, a contributor must be nominated by an existing Maintainer and approved by a simple majority of Maintainers via Slack reactions within 7 days (simple majority of responses).
 A new Maintainer should be added to 1) the GitHub team, 2) the Slack channel, and 3) the [MAINTAINERS.md file](MAINTAINERS.md).
 The details of the vote should be deleted before the new maintainer is added to the channel.
 We want more people to become Maintainers and lower the barrier the entry.
-If you are interested in becoming a Maintainer, please reach out to an existing Maintainer.
+If being a Maintainer would make it easier for you to contribute, please reach out to an existing Maintainer to express your interest in becoming a maintainer.

 Maintainers who are inactive for more than six months may be removed from the Maintainer list by 3/4 vote of the existing Maintainers.